On Imaginary Landscapes

 Within me is an unending stream of vast landscapes, yet unseen.
 They are collected from real experiences of real places, stored from memory.
 But memory is an abstraction of reality, for our minds condense and simplify to form a distilled version, an “idea” of what is real.
 These ideas congeal to form something unreal and ultimately imagined.
 It is from here where my Imaginary Landscapes begin: at the intersection between landscape painting, memory and inventiveness.

-My Imaginary Landscapes are not created from a cohesive image which is copied from my mind to the painting surface.
-Rather, the process and act of painting allows the landscape to emerge, and then I respond to form meaning, building forms to convey space in the way I understand them to work.
-Ideas of trees and rivers and mountains, configurations of clouds, cast shadows and upheaved stones start to assemble before me, and I bring form to these things.
+The Imaginary Landscapes are not created from a cohesive image, they are not depictions of a pre-formed vision, copied from my mind to the painting surface.
+Rather, the process and act of painting allows the landscape to emerge.
+Arbitrary marks become the groundwork to form meaning; to convey space in a way I understand it to work.
+Ideas of trees and rivers and mountains, configurations of clouds, cast shadows and upheaved stones start to assemble before me.
+My job it to interpret and push further into being.
 What remains is an unreal reality within an ungrounded landscape - completely tangible, yet non-existent.